plotly/plotly.py/doc/python/lines-on-mapbox.md

 ### Lines on maps using Plotly Express

-To draw a line on a map, you either can use `px.line_map()` in Plotly Express, or `Scattermap` traces.
+To draw a line on a map, you either can use `px.line_map` in Plotly Express, or `go.Scattermap` in Plotly Graph Objects.
 Here's an example of drawing a line on a tile-based map using Plotly Express.

 ```python
 import pandas as pd